TomLingham/Laravel-Searchy/README.md

 ```
 In this case, pass the columns you want to search through to the `fields()` method.

-These examples both return a Laravel DB Query Builder Object, so you will need to chain `get()` to actually return the results in a usable object:
+These examples both return a Laravel DB Query Builder Object, so you will need to chain `get()` to actually return the results:

 ```php
 $users = Searchy::search('users')->fields('name', 'email')->query('John Smith')->get();